-Continued from page 1 NeighborWorks^{} Southern New Hampshire leads and manages HOMEteam, including planning and delivery of education and counseling services, staffing, training, management, outreach, reporting, and resource acquisition.
-"HOMEteam has brought about a unified brand and image that has, among other things, provided broader access to quality, certified homeownership programs and resources and expanded client participation by appealing to a wider audience," says Paul McLaughlin, HomeOwnership Director.
-Yet HOMEteam is not simply a collaboration of three non-profit organizations in the state.
-The collaboration extends to all of HOMEteam's financial partners who embrace the collaboration and whose generous annual support and volunteer involvement are vital to HOMEteam remaining a resource for New Hampshire homebuyers.
-"As the housing environment and market changed, we felt it was important to change the delivery system to ensure quality and access to homeownership education and counseling services for New Hampshire residents," states Robert Tourigny.
-"HOMEteam is a unique collaboration of non-profit organizations, as well as generous funding partners and industry volunteers, working together to create strong homeowners in our communities."
-NeighborWorks® Southern New Hampshire Receives Historic Preservation Award HOMEteam's Ten-Year Impact!
+Greater Manchester/Nashua Board of Realtors "Every year we make it a priority to be a partner with NeighborWorks.
+It is important for the Greater Manchester/Nashua Board of Realtors to recognize the work they do to bring educated homebuyers into the market to become successful homeowners.
+Thank you for the work you do!"
+Idena Price, East Key Realty and Chair, GMNBR Community Services Committee page 10 Continued from page 1 NeighborWorks® Southern New Hampshire leads and manages HOMEteam, including planning and delivery of education and counseling services, staffing, training, management, outreach, reporting, and resource acquisition.
+"HOMEteam has brought a unified brand and image that has, among other things, provide broader access to quality, certified homeownership programs ar resources and expanded client participation by appealing to a w audience," says Paul McLaughlin, HomeOwnership Director.
+Yet HOMEteam is not simply a collaboration of three non-proorganizations in the state.
+The collaboration extends to all of HOMEteam's financial partners who embrace the collaboration whose generous annual support and volunteer involvement are to HOMEteam remaining a resource for New Hampshire homebu "As the housing environment and market changed, we felt it was important to change the delivery system to ensure quality and access to homeownership education and counseling services for Hampshire residents," states Robert Tourigny.
+"HOMEteam is unique collaboration of non-profit organizations, as well as gen funding partners and industry volunteers, working together to strong homeowners in our communities."
+NeighborWorks[®] Southern New Hampshire Receives Historic Preservation Av he Manchester Historic Association has selected NeighborWorks® Southern New Hampshire as one of six honorees this year for its 32nd Annual Historic Preservation Awards for our RENEW II project, specifically for the Smith & Dow Block (1426 Elm Street) and Carpenter & Bean Block (1382 Elm Street) in Manchester.